Pen Ayisyen

 The everyday bread of Haiti: a dense yet soft, faintly sweet loaf made with flour, yeast, sugar and butter.
 Sturdy when fresh and pillowy when warmed, it is most beloved torn open and eaten with peanut butter or dunked in morning coffee.

-Pen Ayisyen reflects the French bread-baking tradition adapted to Haitian tastes with a touch of sweetness and a denser crumb.
-Sold fresh from neighborhood bakeries each morning, it is woven into daily life — the foundation of breakfast for millions and a constant on every Haitian table.
+Pen Ayisyen is the French bread tradition adapted to Haitian taste, with a touch of sweetness and a denser crumb.
+Sold fresh from neighborhood bakeries each morning, it is part of daily life — breakfast for millions and a constant on every Haitian table.

 Soft and slightly springy with a tender, faintly sweet crumb and a thin golden crust.
 Warmed and spread with peanut butter, it turns rich and comforting — simple, homey, and made for dunking.